gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

 ## Use Jobs and CronJobs to Schedule Task Execution

 Sometimes there is a need to run one-off tasks.
-You can use pods to do that, but if the task fails nobody will be able to track that and restart the pod.
+You can use Pods to do that, but if the task fails nobody will be able to track that and restart the Pod.
 Kubernetes Jobs provide a better alternative to run one-off tasks.
 Jobs can be configured to retry failed task several times.
 If you need to run a Job on a regular basis you can use CronJobs.
 Now let's create a CronJob that will do a database backup for us.

 1. Save the following file as `manifests/backup.yaml` and apply the changes.